sarankathiravan/BeanHealth/STORAGE_SETUP.md

 2. Run the commands from `supabase_storage_setup.sql`
 3. This adds additional security policies for file access

-## Success Indicators
+## ✅ Success Indicators

-✅ **You'll know it's working when:**
+**You'll know it's working when:**

-- Storage Test shows all green checkmarks
+- ✅ Storage Test shows all green checkmarks
-- You can upload files through the app
+- ✅ You can upload files through the app (PDFs, images)
-- Files appear in the Supabase Storage dashboard
+- ✅ Files appear in the Supabase Storage dashboard
-- AI analysis runs on uploaded files
+- ✅ AI analysis runs on uploaded files (extracts date, type, doctor, summary)
-- Medical records appear in the Records section
+- ✅ Medical records appear in the Records section
+- ✅ Vitals are automatically extracted and updated (if present in records)
+- ✅ AI health summary is generated from all records
+- ✅ Files can be deleted from both app and storage

 ## Need Help?